 Authors: Victor Paromov

-The Standard Model (SM) is the best present theory of elementary particle interactions.
+The Standard Model (SM) is the most useful theory of elementary particle interactions.
 Unfortunately, the SM cannot be unified with the theory of general relativity (GR) and has a number of ad hoc parameters.
-A certain ultimate unifying theory “beyond the SM” is long time expected.
-The present letter analyzes the SM from the materialistic philosophical position and shows the fundamental inconsistencies within the elementary set of particles.
-In order to be truly elementary, all the particles in this set should be stable and “unbreakable”, which requires the set reduction.
-It is logical to expect that the successful unification concept will support the proposed reduction the elementary set.
-Unfortunately, no quantum field theory can support such reduction, on the contrary, all those theories expected to replace the SM including string theories actually tend to increase, not decrease the number of elementary particles.
-The modified Einsteinian concept of curved spacetime, the General Principe of Interaction (GPI) proposed recently actually supports the proposed reduction.
-The GPI-based unification allows, in general, combining the quantum field mathematical descriptions of the particle interactions (methodologically similar to the SM) with the classic field descriptions of the gravitation (the GR).
-In addition, this approach is shown useful in solving the number of important philosophical problems of quantum physics.
+The full unification “beyond the SM” presents an important problem of modern theoretical physics.
+The SM analysis from the materialistic positions shows a number of fundamental inconsistencies of great philosophical significance.
+In addition to the long-debated philosophical problems of quantum mechanics, the SM has a problem of the “composite” elementary particles.
+If elementary, a particle should be stable and “unbreakable”, which is not the case with the five quarks, two leptons, three weak bosons, and the Higg’s particle.
+In addition, the existence of the neutrino raises questions.
+Thus, it is logical to expect that a successful unification concept will support the reduction of the SM elementary set.
+Surprisingly, no unification theory so far can support such a reduction, on the contrary, all the mainstream unifications including superstring theories tend to replace the SM set with an increased, not decreased number of elementary components.
+The modified Einsteinian concept of curved spacetime, the General Principe of Interaction (GPI) proposed recently along with the Fractal spacetime concept (FSC) does support the proposed reduction.
+The GPI-based unification allows, in general, the understanding of all the four types of interaction with the spacetime geometry.
+However, the quantum field descriptions of the particle interactions required by the compact extradimensional geometry are in principle incompatible with the classic field descriptions of the gravitation required by the “normal” geometry.
+Thus, neither a GPI-based theory nor any other theory can bring a full unification within a single theoretical framework.
+Nevertheless, the GPI-based description of particle interactions will be indispensable for solving the number of important philosophical problems of quantum physics.

 Comments: 12 pages, 3 figures